[UPDATED October 27th, 2015 ] The US Senate voted in favour of a legislation that might cripple the very idea of online privacy.

 CISA would require the said companies to disclose that data to the government without a warrant.
 More precisely – ‘real time’ sharing of information would take place.

-3/ Recent cybersecurity/hacking incidents are used as arguments to push CISA through fast, without thinking of the repercussions.
+Recent cybersecurity incidents are used as arguments to push CISA through faster, without thinking of the repercussions.

 Earlier this year the hacking scandal of OPM was cited when trying convince the politicians and the public that the US needs to prevent foreign threats online.
 The problem with this logic is that of false attribution.
 Instead of fortifying security standards like security protocol enhancement and eduction (i.e. alarming number of OPM accounts used the password ‘password’ to access their accounts) -the focus is on a program that would compromise and expose more data as it is shared.